-Start driving at the specified speed and turnrate, both measured at the center point between the wheels of the robot.
+Start driving at the specified speed and turn rate, both measured at the centre point between the wheels of the robot.

 - speed (speed: mm/s) Forward speed of the robot. - steering (rotational speed: deg/s) Turn rate of the robot.